 |Activations||20||20||Simulation of author behavior.|

 During the first few days after your website is made available, you can expect an increased level of interest.
-This will probably be even greater than the peak values you have been testing for.
-It is strongly recommended to test Going Live scenarios to ensure that the system can cater for this situation.
+This scenario is even greater than the peak values that you are testing for.
+Adobe recommends you test Going Live scenarios to ensure that the system can cater for this situation.

 |Scenario||Test Type||No. of Users||Tx/sec (Expected)||Tx/sec (Tested)||Description|